 Surgery for non Hodgkin lymphoma

-Surgery is not really used as a treatment for NHL.
-This is because even the best surgeon is not able to accurately identify all areas of lymphoma and remove them.
-And because these days chemotherapy usually works well.
+Surgery is not often used as a treatment for NHL.
+This is because other treatments such as chemotherapy, biological therapies or radiotherapy usually work well and are the main treatments.
 But you may have an operation to remove a lymph node for testing (biopsy).

-For a lymph node biopsy your doctor may remove a whole lymph node while you are under anaesthetic and sends it to the laboratory.
+For a lymph node biopsy your doctor may remove a whole lymph node while you are under anaesthetic.
+They send the lymph node to the laboratory.
 This is a very small operation.
-These days doctors sometimes use ultrasound or a CT scan to help guide a needle into the lymph node to take a sample of tissue.
+Sometimes doctors use ultrasound or a CT scan to help guide a needle into the lymph node to take a sample of tissue.
 You usually have this under local anaesthetic.

 If you have a very rare type of NHL called splenic marginal zone lymphoma, doctors may remove the spleen.
 But this type of operation is not very common.
-Occasionally the spleen may also be taken out in other types of NHL.
+Occasionally the spleen may also be removed in other types of NHL.
 You will be more at risk of infection without a spleen.
-You will have to take antibiotics for the rest of your life to help stop infection.
+You will need to take antibiotics for the rest of your life to help stop infection.
 You should carry a card saying you have no spleen in case of medical emergencies.

 - To make sure of the diagnosis by removing a lymph node for testing (biopsy)

-- To remove limited disease from an affected organ (for example the stomach or small intestine)
+- To remove limited disease from an affected organ, for example the stomach or small bowel

 - To remove the spleen (splenectomy) in a rare type of lymphoma called splenic marginal zone lymphoma

 Having the whole lymph node taken out (excision biopsy) is a very small operation.
-The only side effects are a few stitches and possibly some stiffness.
-You will have your stitches taken out 7 to 10 days after the surgery.
+You will have a few stitches and possibly some bruising and stiffness.
+You usually have your stitches taken out 7 to 10 days after the surgery.

-If there is a large tumour mass in the abdomen, your surgeon may take it out during an operation.
+If there is a large area of lymphoma in the tummy (abdomen), your surgeon may take it out during an operation.
 This is called debulking.
 You may have chemotherapy or radiotherapy once you have recovered from the surgery.
-But most patients don't need major surgery before having treatment with chemotherapy or radiotherapy or both.

-When you wake up after the surgery, you will probably have a few tubes in place.
+When you wake up after surgery to remove a tumour or the spleen, you will probably have a few tubes in place.
 These are

 - An intravenous infusion (drip) to give you liquid